r-varan/NSCLC-ScRNASeq/README.md

 # NSCLC-ScRNASeq
-Personal sc-RNASeq Project that uncovers Tumour Micro-Environment (TME) via cell-subtype clustering
+Personal sc-RNASeq Project that uncovers Tumour Micro-Environment (TME) of a Non-Small Cell Tumour Sample via cell-subtype clustering.
+This project is still under development.
+To this date, cell-type clustering was performed to uncover all the different cell types within this tumour sample.
+The idea is to hopefully perform further analysis via trajectory inference, and cell-to-cell interactions to identify potential therapeutics.

 ## Dependencies
 R